rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

 The `gparted -l` command lists all logical devices on a computer.

-The `gparted` command alone will return to an interactive mode with its own internal options:
+The `gparted` command, when run without any arguments, will return an interactive mode showing its internal options:

 * `help` or an incorrect command will display these options.
 * `print all` in this mode will have the same result as `gparted -l` on the command line.